Sagar1602/github_actions_Conditional_FLow/README.md

 # github_actions_env_variables_and_secrets
-This is the repo for practicing for calling the managing the env variables and secrets
+This is the repo for practicing for conditional flow in the workflow